 Section 236.10 of the Wisconsin Statutes stipulates that a city or village may review, and approve or reject, subdivision plats located within its extraterritorial area if it has adopted a subdivision ordinance or an official map.
 Section 236.02 defines the extraterritorial plat review jurisdiction as the unincorporated area within three miles of the corporate limits of a city of the first, second, or third class, or within 1.5 miles of the corporate limits of a city of the fourth class or a village.
+The 20-year intergovernmental agreement between the Town and City of Cedarburg states that the City shall not implement or exercise extraterritorial plat review or extraterritorial zoning over Town lands not included within the City Growth area for the term of the agreement.

 In accordance with Section 66.0105, in situations where the extraterritorial plat approval jurisdiction (ETP) of two or more cities or villages would otherwise overlap, the extraterritorial plat approval jurisdiction between the municipalities is divided on a line.
 All points on the line are equidistant from the boundaries of each municipality concerned, so that no more than one city or village exercises extraterritorial plat approval jurisdiction over any unincorporated area (Figure 1).
-The extraterritorial plat review area changes whenever a city or village annexes land, unless the city or village has established a permanent extraterritorial plat review area through a resolution of the Common Council / Village Board or through an agreement with a neighboring city or village.
+The extraterritorial plat review area changes whenever a city or village annexes land, unless the city or village has established a permanent extraterritorial plat review area through a resolution of the Common Council/Village Board or through an agreement with a neighboring city or village.
 A municipality may also waive its right to approve plats within any portion of its extraterritorial plat review area by adopting a resolution that describes or maps the area in which it will review plats, as provided in Section 236.10(5).
 The resolution must be recorded with the County register of deeds.